2018 Red Shoulder Ranch Chardonnay

-“The 2017 offers lush, luxurious aromas and flavors of melon, honeysuckle, apricot, pineapple and flint all held together with effortless structure, elegant balance, and energy that comes from pure, Chablis-like acidity.”
+“This 25th vintage of our Chardonnay offers abundant, exotic aromas and flavors of citrus blossom, apricot, pineapple, grapefruit zest, and honeydew melon all held together with seamless structure, elegant balance, and energy that comes from pure, clean acidity.”

 — Shafer winemaker Elias Fernandez

 Vintage and Production Notes

 Release Date: March 1, 2020

 Vineyard Location: Shafer’s Red Shoulder Ranch in Carneros

 The 2018 Growing Season: A lengthy, cool, steady summer created ideal conditions for the fruit to hang on the vine a long time developing bright color, alluring flavors, and enticing aromas.

 Fermentation: Whole-cluster pressed and fermented with wild yeast in individual barrels (75% oak, 25% stainless steel); 0% malolactic fermentation